boyter/scc/README.md

 ### API Support

 The core part of `scc` which is the counting engine is exposed publicly to be integrated into other Go applications.
 See https://github.com/pinpt/ripsrc for an example of how to do this.

+It also powers all of the code calculations displayed in https://searchcode.com/ such as https://searchcode.com/file/169350674/main.go/ making it one of the more used code counters in the world.

 However as a quick start consider the following,

 ```
 package main